 Properly prepare wooden furniture before putting the furniture into storage.
 Apply a coat of wooden furniture polish to the furniture.
 The wooden furniture polish will seal the wood and protect it.

 Next, wrap your wooden furniture with breathable material, such as soft blankets or old sheets.
 Never warp wooden furniture in plastic.
 Plastic holds in moisture, which can damage your wooden furniture.

 To protect both you wooded and leather furniture from moisture that leaches from concrete floors, do not place wooden and leather furniture on the floor of a storage unit.
 First, place a sheet of plastic on the floor to hold off any moisture that comes from the floor.
 Additionally, you can put pallets, plywood boards, or wooden blocks on the floor to elevate the furniture.

-Give us a call at Applewood Self Storage LLC today and let us know what you want to store.
+Give us a call at Applewood Self Storage today and let us know what you want to store.
 We can help you select the right climate-controlled storage unit for your household belongings.

 Request a Quote for your Storage Unit.Request A Quote Today